 Daily meetings

 These meetings usually involve all team or project members and happen more frequently.
-They often only take a few minutes and are scheduled each day simultaneously.
+They often only take 15-20 minutes and are scheduled each day simultaneously.
+They are perfect for quick status updates, task prioritization, and removing roadblocks.
 Examples include:

 Weekly meetings

-These meetings often involve debriefing on work-related successes, challenges, goals, and previous action items.
+These meetings are a good balance between keeping everyone informed and avoiding meeting overload.
+Weekly meetings typically last 30-60 minutes and often involve debriefing on work-related successes, challenges, goals, and previous action items.
 Example include:

 Biweekly meetings